lamttran/intasymmRcppArma/README.md

 # intasymmRcppArma
-RcppArmadilllo files required for main package intasymm
+RcppArmadilllo files required for main package intasymm.
+You should install and attach these before the intasymm package.